DellGEOS/HybridJumpstart/modules/module_2/2b_Cluster_AzSHCI_PS.md

 Next steps
 -----------
 In this step, you've successfully created a nested Azure Stack HCI cluster using PowerShell.
-With this complete, you can now move on to [Integrate Azure Stack HCI with Azure](/modules/module_2/3_Integrate_Azure "Integrate Azure Stack HCI with Azure")
+With this complete, you can now move on to [Register Azure Stack HCI with Azure](/modules/module_2/3_Register_Azure.md "Register Azure Stack HCI with Azure")

 Raising issues
 -----------